MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 ### Environment variables in containers

 Python projects often make use of environment variables to pass data to code.
-For example, you might specify database connection information in an environment variable so that different users of the code can set the value differently.
+For example, you might specify database connection information in an environment variable so that it can be easily changed during testing.
 Or, when deploying the project to production, the database connection can be changed to refer to a production database instance.

 Packages like [python-dotenv][27] are often used to key-value pairs from an *.env* file and set them as environment variables.
 An *.env* file is useful when running in a virtual environment but isn't recommended when working with containers.
 Typically, you won't want to copy the *.env* file into the Docker image, especially if the file has sensitive information and the container will be made public.
 Use the *\.dockerignore* file to exclude files from being copied into the Docker image.
 For more information, see the section [Virtual environments and containers](#virtual-environments-and-containers) in this article.

-Containers can accept environment variables:
+You can pass environment variables to containers in a few ways:

-1. Hardwired in the Dockerfile.
+1. Hardwired in the *Dockerfile*.
+1. Passed in as `--build-arg` argument with the Docker [build][42] command.
-1. Passed in during the build of the Docker image.
+1. Passed in as  `--secret` argument with the Docker build command and [BuildKit][29] backend.
-1. Passed in with the Docker run command.
+1. Passed in as `--env` or `--env-file` arguments` with the Docker [run][43] command.

-The first two options at the build phase have the same drawback as noted above with *.env* file, namely that you're hardcoding potentially sensitive information into the Docker image.
+The first two options have the same drawback as noted above with *\.env* files, namely that you're hardcoding potentially sensitive information into a Docker image.
 You can inspect a container created from the Docker image with the command [docker container inspect][28].

+The third option with BuildKit allows you to pass secret information to be used in the *Dockerfile* for building docker images in a safe way that won't end up stored in the final image.

-The third option of passing in environment variables with the Docker run command is an improvement in that the values aren't hardcoded into the image.
-Another way to handle secrets is to use the [BuildKit][29] functionality of Docker.
+The fourth option of passing in environment variables with the Docker run command means the Docker image doesn't contain the variables but the variables are still visible inspecting the container instance.
+This option may be acceptable when access to the container instance is controlled or in testing or dev scenarios.

 Here's an example of passing environment variables using the Docker CLI run command and using the "--env" option.